ahmaazouzi/js_good_parts/README.md

 	3. Object and array literals.
 - The language also changed how reserved words work.
 They are used in a function either as variables or as language features.
 He also added block scope.
 - Basically, the importance of avoiding bad parts and "features" is reiterated and stressed.

+## Appendix A: Awful Parts
+### Global Variables:
+- They are the worst of what js has to offer.
+They are not just available for use by js, but they are required.
+- There are three ways of how globals can be defined in js:
+	1. Declared with the `var` keyword outside a function.
+	2. Used without declaration in what is called *implied global.*
+	3. Added to the global object (`window` in browsers).
+## Appendix B: Bad Parts

+}